torchiaf/code-editor/README.md

   response:
   {
-    "query-param": path to a cloned repo + other params }
+    "query-param": path to a cloned repo
+  }
   ```